 How to pay for a combined ticket

-A combined parking and bus ticket is available to purchase by CASH ONLY at specific combined ticket machines at each Park & Ride.
+A combined parking and bus ticket is available to purchase at specific combined ticket machines at each Park & Ride.
 The cost of a combined ticket is £6.80 and covers two adults and three Under 16s.
 Combined tickets can only be purchased on the day.

 Cycling in Oxford